Human-Augment-Analytics/NFHM/README.md

 - Open as a devcontainer using VSCode (or any other IDE; However, only tested and confirmed to work with VSCode) or the devcontainer CLI
 - (SUBJECT TO CHANGE): run bin/dev

+## Accessing the Mongo Database

+This project uses Mongo to store raw data from iDigBio, GBIF, etc.  This allows us to more readily run experiments with re-indexing, re-vectorizing/embedding, etc. without having to reach out across the internet to the canonical data sources everytime we want to re-access the same raw data.

+Once you have your development environment running, you can access MongoDB locally by going to http://localhost:8081/.
+Alternatively, you can connect to port 27018 on localhost with your preferred Mongo client (e.g., `mongosh`).
+The local database is, unoriginally, named `local`.

 ## Usage

 Instructions on how to use your project and any relevant examples.